mgmessie/wc-local-pickup/README.md

 # wc-local-pickup

 Local pickup is a shipping method for picking up orders locally, on multiple locations

+Beta - version

+Run plugin with main branch

+Development branch builds a new version